top of page

 Source: GR No. 6/2021.

-Regarding business licensing, Article 6 GR No. 6/2021 states that the implementation of regional business licensing will improve the investment ecosystem and business activities.
+Regarding business licensing, Article 6 GR No. 6/2021 states that the implementation of regional business licensing will improve the investment ecosystem and relevant business activities.
 The enhancement of investment ecosystem and business activities shall include:

 1. risk-based business licensing;